Algebraic-Programming/HiCR/include/hicr/frontends/RPCEngine/README.rst

 Declaring RPC Targets
 -----------------------

 RPCs are entirely managed by the Instance Manager class.
-The following snippet shows how a receiver instance can declare an RPC target and listen for incoming RPC requests:
+The following snippet shows how a receiver instance can declare an RPC target:

 ..  code-block:: C++